apernet/hysteria/README.md

 Some users may attempt to forward other encrypted proxy protocols such as Shadowsocks with relay.
 While this technically works, it's not optimal from a performance standpoint - Hysteria itself uses TLS, considering that the proxy protocol being forwarded is also encrypted, and the fact that almost all sites are now using HTTPS, it essentially becomes triple encryption.
-If you need a proxy, just use our proxy mode.
+If you need a proxy, just use our proxy modes.

 ## Comparison